jordan-castro/Captain-Japan/README.md

 Fun Project using the web to scrape Manga, Anime, and Light Novels.

+!Important
+Captain-Japan is moving its code base to go.
+This rewrite is to support more platforms and better concurrency principles.

 What makes Captain Japan different and BETTER than other scrapers, is that CJ (Captain Japan) will generate EPUBS, PDFS, etc... for you.
 Also, Captain Japan comes with a beautiful front-end app rather than most command-line scrapers.
 CJ can also be used as a cmd app if that is what you like.

-# TODO
-- Add WuxiaWorld support.
-- Add a way to add new sites without coding.
-- Handle the scraping in one class.
-- UTF-8 PDF support.
-- Handle the scraping in one class.